D-Star-AI/dsRAG/README.md

 #### VectorDB
 The VectorDB component stores the embedding vectors, as well as a small amount of metadata.

+The currently available options are:
+- `BasicVectorDB`

 #### ChunkDB
 The ChunkDB stores the content of text chunks in a nested dictionary format, keyed on `doc_id` and `chunk_index`.
 This is used by RSE to retrieve the full text associated with specific chunks.

+The currently available options are:
+- `BasicChunkDB`

 #### Embedding
 The Embedding component defines the embedding model.

+The currently available options are:
+- `OpenAIEmbedding`
+- `CohereEmbedding`
+- `VoyageAIEmbedding`

 #### Reranker
 The Reranker components define the reranker.
 This is used after the vector database search (and before RSE) to provide a more accurate ranking of chunks.

+The currently available options are:
+- `CohereReranker`

 #### LLM
 This defines the LLM to be used for document summarization, which is only used in AutoContext.

+The currently available options are:
+- `OpenAIChatAPI`
+- `AnthropicChatAPI`

 ## Document upload flow
 Documents -> chunking -> embedding -> chunk and vector database upsert